emsig/empymod/ROADMAP.rst

 - Fourier transform

+  - Include the method outlined by Mulder et al., 2008, Geophysics (piecewise-cubic Hermite interpolation with a FFT).
   - Change ``fft`` to use discrete sine/cosine transforms instead, as all other Fourier transforms
   - If previous step is successful, clean up the internal decisions